catalyst/myportfolio-school-docs/source/intro.rst

 .. note::
    Not all schools allow students and teachers to self-register.
 Your school may not be listed there.
 You can still sign up your school and use MyPortfolio.

-If you cannot find it in the list of schools that allow self-registration, you can `sign it up <https://myportfolio.school.nz/registration.php>`_.
+If you can't find it in the list of schools that allow self-registration, you can `sign it up <https://myportfolio.school.nz/registration.php>`_.
 Preferably, you will then be the administrator for your school on MyPortfolio.
 You can always nominate another teacher or staff for that role later.